-The double burden of malnutrition, defined as the simultaneous manifestation both undernutrition overweight/obesity, is one of the most significant health problems women in developing countries.
+The double burden of malnutrition, defined as the simultaneous manifestation of both undernutrition and overweight/obesity, is one of the most significant health problems among women in developing countries.
 Women of reproductive age, typically between 18 and 49 years old, are a group that requires considerable attention in terms of nutrition.
-All health and nutrition-related issues during this period can directly impact both the individual's health and the future health of their child.
+All health and nutrition-related issues during this period can directly impact both the individual's health and the future health of their children.
 According to reports from the World Obesity Federation, overweight/obesity among women is a significant global issue, with 13% of women suffering from obesity in lower-income countries in 2020 [1].
 In Vietnam, studies indicate a double burden of malnutrition within this demographic.
-These trends highlight an increasing prevalence of overweight/obesity with age, while malnutrition remains a significant issue in the population [2].
+These trends highlight an increasing prevalence of overweight/obesity with age. while malnutrition remains a significant issue in the population [2].
 Diet quality is closely linked to health outcomes in this group.
-Proper nutrition is essential for mothers to understand their nutritional needs better and improve their overall health.
+Proper nutrition is essential for mothers to understand their nutritional needs more thoroughly and improve their overall health.
 For this reason, this study was conducted to determine the prevalence of overweight, obesity and their association with diet quality among women aged 18-49 in District 6, Ho Chi Minh City.

-Doi: 10.56283/1859-0381/871.
+[TM] Corresponding author: Bui Thi Hoang Lan Email: bthlanytcc@ump.edu.vn Doi: 10.56283/1859-0381/871.

-Submitted: 11/12/2024 Revised: 24/12/2024

-Accepted: 20/1/2025 Published online: 21/1/2025
+Submitted: 11/12/2024 Revised: 24/12/2024 Accepted: 20/1/2025 Published online: 22/1/2025